Ian-Kiprotich/I3M-Developer-Docs/src/ui/wrap_panel.md

 ## Use cases

-One of many use case examples could be picture gallery, or asset browser in the Fyroxed:
+One of many use case examples could be picture gallery, or asset browser in the I3M:

 ![wrap panel](wrap_panel.png)